 The Easter period is a busy time of the year for local GP practices and hospitals.
 To ensure everyone can receive the care and treatment they need, it is important to remember there are a number of ways to get advice and support from the NHS locally.

 This includes visiting your local pharmacy for help treating coughs, colds and other minor ailments, and contacting NHS 111 free if you need health advice urgently.
 It is also advisable to keep your medicine cabinet well stocked with supplies such as paracetamol, indigestion medication, ibuprofen, antihistamines and plasters to help you deal with any minor health issues should the need arise.

 If you have a long-term health condition, you should ensure you prepare for the upcoming bank holidays by requesting well in advance any repeat prescriptions you might need.

 Over the Easter period, people in Tower Hamlets have a number of healthcare options:

 - Visit a pharmacy – Many common illnesses such as coughs or colds can be best and most easily treated by visiting your local pharmacy and speaking to a pharmacist without having to make an appointment.
 Your pharmacist can offer advice on how to look after yourself at home with rest and over-the-counter treatments.
-A number of pharmacies will be open in Tower Hamlets over the Easter period, including on Good Friday and Easter Sunday and Monday.
-A full list will be available in the download area.
+You don’t need an appointment and many pharmacists have private consultation areas.
+A number of pharmacies will be open over the Easter weekend, including the bank holidays.

-Sir Sam Everington, a local GP and chair of NHS Tower Hamlets Clinical Commissioning Group, said: “With Easter approaching, being well prepared is essential.
+Sir Sam Everington, a local GP and chair of NHS Tower Hamlets Clinical Commissioning Group (CCG), said: “With Easter approaching, being well prepared is essential.
 This includes making sure you know where to go for NHS care as there are a number of options locally.

 For more advice to help you and your family stay well, visit www.nhs.uk/staywell